What is Food Science?

 What follow on study options have I?

-After completion of the programme you will be eligible to apply for postgraduate programmes at both Masters and PhD level.
+After completion of the programme you will be eligible to transfer into year 4 of the BSc (H) in Food Science and Innovation programme.

 In photos: Science Careers Day 2019 at WIT